-Knowledge and Employability mathematics focuses on developing essential mathematics knowledge, skills and attitudes needed for everyday living at home, in the workplace and in the community.
+Knowledge and Employability mathematics focuses on developing essential mathematics knowledge, skills and attitudes needed for everyday living at home, in the workplace, and in the community.

-To view the High School Mathematics Requirements for Post-Secondary Entrance: Please be advised that the majority of university or college entrance requirements need Math 30-2.
-These courses are highly rigorous and academically focused.
-A small amount of specialized university programs need students to take Math 30-1.
-To view the Parent Information page for the Math Curriculum: http://education.alberta.ca/teachers/program/math/parents.aspx
+High School Mathematics Requirements for Post-Secondary Entrance: Please be advised that the majority of university or college entrance requirements need Math 30-2.
+This course is highly rigorous and academically focused.
+A small amount of specialized university programs require students to take Math 30-1.
+To view the Parent Information page for the Math Curriculum:

+http://education.alberta.ca/teachers/program/math/parents.aspx